FAQs for web design, SEO, hosting, etc

 a website involves changing content, adding or removing sentences or paragraphs, correcting spelling mistakes, and other similar non-technical updates.

-To make content updates on a website which Targa already manages for you, provided that you’re able to help us easily identify the page and content which needs to be updated, and provide the new or revised content that you want it to be replaced with, we might even be able to handle those updated free of charge.
+To make content updates on a website which Targa already manages for you, provided that you’re able to help us easily identify the page and content which needs to be updated, AND provide us with the new or revised content that you want it to be replaced with, we might even be able to handle those updated free of charge.

-If the changes are extensive or require us to physically type new content on your behalf, then a small charge would apply, but we can discuss the detail beforehand.
+If the changes are extensive or require us to physically type new content on your behalf, then a reasonable charge would apply, but we can discuss the detail beforehand.
+The same would apply if we are required to actually produce new content for you.

-If the updates you need require new pages, structural changes, etc., the cost of that work can only be determined after prior discussion.
+If you need require new pages, structural changes, etc., the cost of that work can only be determined after prior discussion.

 Who is responsible for writing my website content? ⇨